akelm/YAMS/README.md

 ```bash
 tar -zxvf yams-amd64.tar.gz
 ```
-Run it either double-clicking on the ```dist/yams``` file or from the commandline:
+Run it either double-clicking on the ```dist/yams``` file or from the command line:
 ```bash
 cd dist/yams
 ./yams
 ```
 Tested on fresh install of Ubuntu 16.04.3 Desktop (Xenial Xerus).
 **Pros**: No need to install Python and extra packages.
-**Cons**: Archive is around 70MB as YAMS was written in pure Python and binaries were made with PyIstaller.
+**Cons**: Archive is around 70MB because YAMS was written in pure Python and binaries were made with PyIstaller.
+That also explains performance.
 # Usage
 ## User interface
+## Examples
 ## Input files
 All input files, as well as settings file are give in ```yaml``` format.
-Current specifications of the format are given in http://yaml.org/spec/1.2/spec.html.
+Current specifications of the format are given [here](http://yaml.org/spec/1.2/spec.html).
 In fact, on the basis of existing files one can create their own without checking ```yaml``` specifications.
 ### Geometry
 Sample geometry files are contained in ```input_files``` folder and it is advised to save the newly created files also there.
 The files contain all the information needed to compute transfer matrices and enhancement factors.
 Sample geometry file with comments is in ```input_files/c510test_sample.yaml```.
 In doubt, you can always save input file generated in GUI by choosing ```file > save input as``` or load the file by ```file >load input file```.
 ### Photophysics
 Photophysics definition files consist of:

 * quantum yield,
-* orientation of transition dipole moment with respect to radial direction,
+* orientation of transition dipole moment with respect to the radial direction,
-* file with emission spectrum.
+* a name of the file with emission spectrum.

 For detailed specifications please check ```pkg_resources/photophysics/tpp_sample.yaml```.
+If you want to add new fluorophore (not using the GUI), you just create a new file.
 There is no need to add information about photophysics in any other configurations files.

 ## Output files
 Software typically returns output in two formats: ```.pickle``` and ```.mat```.
 I found ```.txt``` not suitable for large n-dimensional matrices.